 By Leah from Yoder Toter Blog

-Hobart is a quaint city on Australia’s island state of Tasmania and is a great Australia tourism destination.
+Hobart is a quaint city on Australia’s island state of Tasmania.
+Hobart’s position on the Derwent River makes it so idyllic.

 For travelers looking to explore the history of downtown Hobart, I recommend a walk through Battery Point.
 Battery Point takes up the southern part of the city’s harbor (just south of the CBD).
 The houses here were built by the owners and sailors of the shipyards.
 Hampden Road’s small cottage-like residences and gardens evoke the British style that you’d expect from this former penal colony.

 At Salamanca Place, the oldest part of the city, enjoy local shopping and fabulous pubs.
 On Saturdays, this is home to the Salamanca Markets.

 You must visit the top of Mt.
 Wellington/Kunanyi.
 Along the route, a stop for a tour at (circa 1824) Cascade Brewery is possible, or you can just have a flight of samples whilst enjoying the view from the gardens.

 The steep drive up the face of the mountain is not for the faint of heart, but the rewarding views of downtown Hobart and surrounds are worth every anxious moment!
 Make sure you pack an extra jacket for the pinnacle, as it tends to be much cooler and windier than downtown Hobart!